Unified field theoretical approach to deep and recurrent neuronal networks: Unified field theoretical approach to RNNs and DNNs

 An action that is quadratic in $\bm{h}$ and $\tilde{\bm{h}}$ corresponds to a Gaussian and therefore to an analytically solvable integral.
 However, the post-activations $\bm{\phi}\equiv\phi(\bm{h})$ in $\mathcal{S}_{\mathrm{net}}$ and $\mathcal{S}_{\text{out}}$ introduce a non-quadratic part and the terms $\propto\,\tilde{\bm{h}}^{\T}\tilde{\bm{h}}\,\bm{\phi}^{\T}\bm{\phi}$ cause a coupling across neurons.
 To deal with this difficulty, we introduce new auxiliary variables

 where $0\le a,b\le A+1$, a common practice originating from dynamic spin-glass theory \cite{Sompolinsky81} and used for random networks \cite{Crisanti18_062120,Marti18_062314,Schuecker18_041029,Helias20_970}.
-The second term $\propto\bm{\phi}^{\T}\bm{\phi}$ in \prettyref{eq:def_aux_field} contains the sum of post-activations over all neuron indices.
+The second term $\propto\bm{\phi}^{\T}\bm{\phi}$ in \prettyref{eq:def_aux_field} contains the sum of post-activations over all neuron indices, where the indicator function $\mathbb{1}$ is $1$ if both conditions in the subscripts are fulfilled and $0$ otherwise.
 Assuming sufficiently weak correlations among the $\phi_{i}$, we expect the sum to be close to its mean value with decreasing variations as $n_{a}$ grows; for large $n_{a}$ the sum is thus close to a Gaussian.
 This intuition is made precise below by a formal saddle point approximation in $C$.

 Enforcing the auxiliary variables through Dirac-$\delta$ constraints, analogous to \prettyref{eq:Dirac_Fourier} (see \prettyref{app:replicated-Field-theory-DNN-RNN} for details), leads to the prior distribution